jeonghonkim/IBM_Data_Engineering/README.md

 6. Hands-on Introductino to Linux Commands and Shell Scripting - [In Progress] This mini-course provides a practical introduction to commonly used Linux / UNIX shell commands and teaches you basics of Bash shell scripting to automate a variety of tasks.
-The course includes both video-based lectures as well as hands-on labs to practice and apply what you learn.
-You will have no-charge access to a virtual Linux server that you can access through your web browser, so you don't need to download and install anything to perform the labs.
+In this course you will work with general purpose commands like id, date, uname, ps, top, echo, man; directory manageent commands such as pwd, cd, mkdir, rmdir, find, df; file management commands like cat, wget, more, head, tail, cp, mv, touch, tar, zip, unzip; access control command chmod; text processing commands - wc, grep, tr; as well as networking commands - hostname, ping, ifconfig and curl.
+You will create simple to more advanced shell scripts that involve Metacha- racters, Quoting, Variables, Command substitution, I/O Redirection, Pipes & Filters, and Command line arguments.
+You will also schedule cron jobs using crontab.

 7. Introduction to Big Data with Spark and Hadoop